Anjanakadve/Mexico-Toy-Sales/README.md

 | **Airport** | 84428.00 |

 * **Revenue Concentration:** The Downtown sector acts as the primary financial engine, contributing approximately 56% of total profits across the entire store network.
-* **Location Efficiency:** While Airport locations contribute the lowest total profit (84,428), they represent the highest profit-to-store ratio, indicating a more optimized and high-margin sales model per site.

 #### 3.Product Category with their total units sold and total profit
 ```sql